 Popmoney is automatically included with bank accounts in many banks and credit unions.
 If your bank already has a relationship with Popmoney, you can send and receive funds while logged into your accounts.
 If your bank does not currently offer Popmoney, you can still use the service (for sending and receiving) at Popmoney.com.

-Cost: Receiving a payment is generally free — unless you requested the payment through Popmoney.
-At Popmoney.com, it costs $0.95 to send a payment.
+Cost: Using Popmoney.com or the app, it costs $0.95 to send a payment.
 There is no fee to receive a payment into the account you have associated with your Popmoney profile, known as your Eligible Transaction Account.
 Banks and credit unions have their own fee schedules, so check with them if Popmoney is part of the account offering.
-At most institutions, transaction costs are around one dollar (or free).
+At most institutions, transaction costs are around $1 (or free).

 Receiving a Payment